harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 If using Nandrolone Decanoate or Boldenone Undecylenate, most will opt to continue running Testosterone up until the point the half-lives will both be considered negligible at the same time.

-**For Example: **In a Testosterone Cypionate and Boldenone Undecylenate cycle you will continue to run the Testosterone Cypionate for 8 weeks AFTER your last Boldenone Undecylenate injection.
+**For Example**: In a Testosterone Cypionate and Boldenone Undecylenate cycle you will continue to run the Testosterone Cypionate for 8 weeks AFTER your last Boldenone Undecylenate injection.

 On cycle, you can are taking supraphysiological doses of Testosterone.
 When you are doing this transition into PCT you may either choose to continue with your supraphysiological doses or drop your Testosterone down to TRT doses (80-200 mg/week).